WeChat payment function joins App Store

 "The fight between Tencent and Apple is over their interests, and this time Tencent may have made some compromise in business to achieve cooperation," said Li Yi, a senior research fellow at the Internet Research Center under the Shanghai Academy of Social Sciences.

-Li told the Global Times on Tuesday that payment habits in China have gradually changed from using bankcards to online payment tools, and the popularity of WeChat would help promote the sales of the App Store.
+Li told the Global Times on Tuesday that payment habits in China have gradually changed from using credit cards to online payment tools, and the popularity of WeChat would help promote the sales of the App Store.

 As one of the leading domestic online payment platforms, WeChat payment may not want to lag behind its rivals like Alibaba Group Holding-backed Alipay, which entered the App Store in November 2016.